legalize-dev/legalize-nl/nl/BWBV0001755.md

 ##### Article IV.
 (The Executive Authorities)

-1. The Netherlands Party shall appoint the Royal Netherlands Embassy as the Netherlands Executive Authority in charge of the Project.
+1. The Netherlands Party shall appoint the Embassy of the Kingdom of The Netherlands as the Netherlands Executive Authority in charge of the Project.

-The Netherlands Executive Authority shall be represented, as far as the daily operations of the Project are concerned, by the head of the Technical Assistance Team (being the Chief Technical Advisor or in his absence the Team Leader, hereinafter referred to as ‘‘CTA/TL’’).
+The Netherlands Executive Authority shall be represented, as far as the daily operations of the Project are concerned, by the head of the Technical Assistance Team (being the Chief Technical Advisor or in his absence the Team Leader, hereinafter referred to as “CTA/TL”).

 2. The Bangladesh Party shall appoint the Ministry of Water Resources as the Bangladesh Executive Authority in charge of the Project.